stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

    * the distribution of `Tension_abc` for each class,
    * a clear separation analysis.

-Both steps stay at the effective layer, since they operate on observable summaries and explicit encodings without exposing deeper TU generative mechanisms.
+Both steps stay at the effective layer, since they operate on observable summaries and explicit encodings without exposing deeper TU generative mechanisms or making any claim about the truth of abc.

 ### 9.3 Long term role in the TU program